-The factory standard propellers may not be the best for your particular boat and load conditions.
+The factory standard propeller may not be the best for your particular boat and load conditions.
 Refer to the engine manual for engine RPM ratings.
-The engines should reach, but not exceed the full rated RPM when full-throttle is applied.
+The engine should reach, but not exceed its full rated RPM when full-throttle is applied.